lealceldeiro/gems/JavaConcurrencyInPractice/Chapter7/README.md

 ### 7.4.2 Daemon threads

+Threads are divided into two types: normal threads and daemon threads.

+Normal threads and daemon threads differ only in what happens when they exit.
+When a thread exits, the JVM performs an inventory of running threads, and if the only threads that are left are daemon threads, it initiates an orderly shutdown.
+When the JVM halts, any remaining daemon threads are abandoned—finally blocks are not executed, stacks are not unwound—the JVM just exits.

+Daemon threads are not a good substitute for properly managing the life-cycle of services within an application.

+### 7.4.3 Finalizers

+Since finalizers can run in a thread managed by the JVM, any state accessed by a finalizer will be accessed by more than one thread and therefore must be accessed with synchronization.

+Finalizers offer no guarantees on when or even if they run, and they impose a significant performance cost on objects with nontrivial finalizers.

+They are also extremely difficult to write correctly.
+In most cases, the combination of finally blocks and explicit close methods does a better job of resource management than finalizers; the sole exception is when you need to manage objects that hold resources acquired by native methods.

+Avoid finalizers.

 ----

 <sub><sup>**1.
 Unfortunately, there is no shutdown option in which tasks not yet started are returned to the caller but tasks in progress are allowed to complete; such an option would eliminate this uncertain intermediate state.**</sup></sub>